What percentage of website owners think that a good CMS boosts website’s content structure, flow and output?92%

-What is the kind of Budget that we have?
+What is the kind of Budget that you have?

-If we have more budget then we can afford very complex content management systems with features designed to make content creator’s and editor’s lives easier.
+If you have more budget then you can afford very complex content management systems with features designed to make content creator’s and editor’s lives easier.

 What Technologies does the CMS need to Support or Integrate with?

-If the company already uses a CRM, ERP or web analytics program, we will need to consider a CMS that integrates with existing online marketing and other software.
+If the company already uses a CRM, ERP or web analytics program, you will need to consider a CMS that integrates with existing online marketing and other software.